-The only difference between ties and slurs is the default positioning.
+With font-based slurs, in PMX the only difference between ties and slurs is the default positioning.
 Ordinary slur ends are centered horizontally above or below the notehead, while tie ends are shifted inboard and closer to the midheight of the notehead.
-To specify a tie, use a slur symbol and include the option ${\tt t}$ in it, somewhere after the initial ( , ) , ${\tt s}$ or ${\tt t}$ .
+To specify a font-based tie in PMX, use a slur symbol and include the option t in it, somewhere after the initial ( , ) , s or t.